 Are there any other questions you would like to see answered by us here?
 Please click here and let us know!

 Q: What’s Morning Sickness?

 Morning sickness is nausea and vomiting that can occur during pregnancy.
 Although many women experience it in the morning, it can actually occur at any point in the day and can last all day in some cases.

 Morning sickness is a very common and perfectly normal experience for pregnant women and does not cause harm to the baby.
 The nausea is likely caused by the rapid increase of pregnancy hormones in the bloodstream.
 Mild morning sickness will usually go away on its own without causing any lasting harm, but severe morning sickness could lead to a loss of fluids and body weight in the long term.

 Morning sickness is most common during the first trimester of pregnancy.
 Most pregnant women start feeling regularly nauseated at 4-6 weeks gestation – for some women, a bout of morning sickness may be the first time they realize they are pregnant!

-Unfortunately, morning sickness usually gets worse before it gets better, and clears up around the 14 week mark.
-In rare cases, the nausea and vomiting can last throughout the entire pregnancy.
+Unfortunately, morning sickness usually gets worse before it gets better, and clears up around the 14-week mark.
+In rare cases, nausea and vomiting can last throughout the entire pregnancy.